GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have proposed a general framework based on directed graph neural networks to recover global rankings from pairwise comparisons.
 Future directions include learning a more powerful model to work for different input digraphs, minimizing upsets under some constraints, training with some supervision of ground-truth rankings, and exploring the interplay with low-rank matrix completion.
-Incorporating side information, in the form of node level covariates, and comparing to the, currently rather limited, existing literature on ranking with covariates, is another interesting direction where we expect GNNRank to perform well.
+Incorporating side information, in the form of node level covariates, and comparing to the, currently rather limited, existing literature on ranking with covariates, is another interesting direction.